rvaneijk/url-checker-sanitized/doc/blog.md

 ## Glossary of Terms

-- **Access Control**: A security system that regulates who or what can view or use resources.
-Like special Lego doors that only open for specific Lego figures with the right keys, it ensures only authorized users can access specific areas or information.

-- **Application Programming Interface (API)**: A standardized way for different computer systems to communicate, like a universal translator between different services.
+- **Application Programming Interface (API)**: A standardized way for different computer systems to communicate and share information, acting as a universal translator between different services.

-- **Audit Logging**: A system that creates and maintains detailed records of all activities and events, similar to taking pictures of each step while building a complex Lego structure to show it was built correctly according to instructions.

 - **CloudWatch**: Amazon's monitoring service that acts like a control room overlooking an entire Lego city, collecting and displaying information about how every part of the city is functioning.

-- **Data Retention**: Rules for how long to keep different types of information, like having clear instructions for how long to keep different Lego structures assembled before taking them apart and storing or recycling the pieces according to specific guidelines.

-- **End-to-end Encryption**: A security measure that protects information by encoding it during transmission, similar to sending a sealed envelope that only the intended recipient can open.

 - **Infrastructure as Code (IaC)**: Like having official Lego instruction manuals that not only show how to build the structure but also ensure everyone builds it exactly the same way every time, even when building multiple copies.

-- **IAM (Identity and Access Management)**: Like a set of special Lego keys and doors, determining which Lego figures can access different parts of the city based on their role and permissions.
+- **IAM (Identity and Access Management)**: A framework that controls which users and systems can access specific resources based on their roles and permissions.

 - **Lambda Function**: A cloud computing service that runs specific tasks or programs automatically in response to certain events - like automated Lego machines that activate exactly when needed and only use power while working.

 - **Large Language Model (LLM)**: An advanced artificial intelligence system trained to understand and process human language, like having an expert Lego builder who can understand complex building instructions and explain them in simple terms.

-- **Monitoring Dashboard**: A central display showing real-time information about system performance and security, like having a control panel overlooking an entire Lego city showing how each part is functioning.

-- **Real-time Monitoring**: Continuous observation of system activities as they happen, like watching a Lego train system in operation and monitoring all the signals, switches, and movements as they occur.

 - **S3 (Simple Storage Service)**: Amazon's secure digital storage service, like a massive, organized Lego brick storage system where each piece is labeled, protected, and easily retrievable when needed.